Schmalz

 12. Return of ordered products

 12.1.
-The return of ordered and delivered products, in particular individually configured or customer-specific products, is only permissible on the basis of a prior express written agreement with the supplier.
+The return of ordered and delivered products, in particular individually configured or customer-specific products, is only permissible on the basis of a prior express written agreement with the Supplier.
 There is no entitlement to conclude such an agreement.

 12.2.
-Unless otherwise stipulated in such an agreement, the Purchaser shall bear all costs associated with the return, in particular transport, packaging and insurance costs as well as any customs duties or other incidental costs; the return shipment is at the risk and expense of the customer.
+Unless otherwise stipulated in such an agreement, the Purchaser shall bear all costs associated with the return, in particular transport, packaging and insurance costs as well as any customs duties or other incidental costs; the return shipment is at the risk and expense of the Purchaser.

 13. Warranty, liability for defects

 13.1.
-Defects that are discovered within the warranty period must be notified to the supplier in writing immediately after they are discovered.
+Defects that are discovered within the warranty period must be notified to the Supplier in writing immediately after they are discovered.

 13.2.
-Hidden defects that already existed at the time of acceptance, but could not be discovered even with due care, must also be reported to the supplier in writing immediately after their discovery.
+Hidden defects that already existed at the time of acceptance but could not be discovered, even with due care, must also be reported to the Supplier in writing immediately after their discovery.

 13.9.
 For deliveries and services of subcontractors prescribed by the Purchaser, the Supplier shall only assume the warranty within the scope of the warranty obligations of the subcontractors concerned.

 13.10.
-Liability for claims for damages as a result of defects that have not arisen in the delivery item itself, such as claims for reimbursement of costs and lost profits due to loss of production (so-called consequential damages) or liability for other indirect damages of any kind is excluded within the legally permissible framework.
+Liability for claims for damages as a result of defects that have not arisen in the delivery item itself, such as claims for reimbursement of costs and lost profits due to loss of production (consequential damages) or liability for other indirect damages of any kind is excluded within the legally permissible framework.

-14. Supplier's right of recourse
+14. Right of recourse of the Supplier

 15. Assembly